nasuni-labs/nasuni-api-utilities/Access_Points/README.md

 **Name**: ReplicateMissingShares.ps1

 ## NFS Exports
+### Create an Export
+Uses PowerShell to create an NFS Export by referencing an existing volume, Edge Appliance, and path.
+Useful as an example of how exports can be created using PowerShell.\
+**Required Inputs**: NMC hostname, username, password, filer_serial, volume_guid, exportName, Path\
+**Compatibility**: NMC 21.2 or higher required\
+**Optional Inputs**: comment, readonly, hostspec, accessMode, perfMode, secOptions\
+**Name**: CreateExport.ps1

 ### Export All NFS Exports and Settings to CSV
 Uses PowerShell to export all NFS exports and configurable settings to CSV.\
 **Required Inputs**: NMC hostname, username, password, reportFile, limit (preset to 1000 exports, but can be increased)\